Lupo00/ClothesBinSSDL---university-project/README.md

 # Let's start
-If you like a defualt deployment when you get the application from locally website, you should clone , change the next parameters:
+If you like a defualt deployment, when you get the application from locally website, you should clone , change the next parameters:

 ### Change parameters: